uber/piranha/generic/README.md

 To get started with Piranha, please follow the below steps:
 * Check if the current version of Piranha supports the required language.
 * If so, then check if the API usage is similar to the ones provided in the test suite at `/demo/<language>/configurations/rules.toml`.
 *  If not, adapt these examples to your requirements.
-Look at the [tree-sitter query documentation](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries) for more information on how to construct tree-sitter queries.
+There are more examples available for reference in `test-resources/**/**/configurations/`.
+Further, you can look at the [tree-sitter query documentation](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries) for more information on how to construct tree-sitter queries.
 * Now adapt the `/demo/<language>/configurations/piranha_arguments.toml` as per your requirements.
 For instance, you may want to update the value corresponding to the `@stale_flag_name` and `@treated`.
 If your rules do not contain require other tags feel free to remove them from your `piranha_arguments.toml`.
 In most cases, one will not require `/demo/<language>/configurations/edges.toml`.

 For more details on how to configure Piranha to a new feature flag API see section [Onboarding a new feature flag API](onboarding-a-new-feature-flag-api).